TARGET AUDIENCE FOR GRAPHIC DESIGNERS:

 The Graphic Designer Audience

 The graphic designers’ audience is not “everyone”, “anyone who needs graphic design”.
 Freelance designers need to define their target group market to identify, understand that niche and reach them with their marketing message.
-The more specific the target group is the more designers to market your efforts to reach them and satisfy their specific market needs.
-It is a focused business but it does not mean you are restricted to that niche – they are your main focal point but other people can also interact with you, nevertheless, they are not going to be your top focus group.
+The more specific the target group is the more designers need to focus to be able to reach them and satisfy their specific market needs.
+It becomes a well-defined focal point but, on the other hand, it does not mean you are restricted to that niche – they are your main focal point nevertheless other people can also interact with you, but they are not going to be your top focus group.

-The more detailed the graphic designer target their audience, the best conversion rates they will reach.
+The more detailed the graphic designers target their audience, the best conversion rates they will reach.

 Why Should Freelance Graphic Designers Choose a Niche?